 AWS S3 Static Site JavaScript File Uploaded

-This rule detects when a JavaScript file is uploaded or accessed in an S3 static site directory (static/js/
+This rule detects when a JavaScript file is uploaded in an S3 static site directory (static/js/) by an IAM

 user or assumed role.
 This can indicate suspicious modification of web content hosted on S3, such as injecting malicious